laffan/psd-to-phaser/plugin-v3/README.md

 // Fill a zone with sprites.
 P2P.use.fillZone(this.myZone, this.mySprite);

-P2P.use.fillZone(this.myPlacedZone, this.mySpritesheet, {
+P2P.use.fillZone(this.myZone, this.mySpritesheet, {
-  useFrames: [1, 3], // optionally use only these frames from the spritesheet or atlas });
+  useFrames: [1, 3], // optionally use only these frames from the spritesheet or atlas

-P2P.use.fillZone(this.myZone, this.mySprite, {
+  scaleRange: [0.8, 1.1], // optionally randomly scale items within these bounds.
   tint: [0x15ae15, 0xdaaf3a, 0xda3a64], // optionally apply these tints to the placed items
-  scaleRange: [0.8, 1.1], // optionally randomly scale items within these bounds.
 });

 ```

 ### joystick( sprite, zone, key)